damalis/full-stack-apache2-wordpress-for-everyone-with-docker-compose/README.md

 docker compose down
 ```

-to remove portainer and the other containers
+to remove portainer and the other containers:

 ```
 docker rm -f $(docker ps -a -q)
 ```